aspiringsecurity/Water-ICM/README.md

 c.
 Government organizations can send aUSDC from Polygon source-chain to Fantom destination-chain and distribute it equally among all accounts specified for subsidy or reimbursement using call contract with token.
 Please visit https://github.com/aspiringsecurity/Water-ICM/tree/main/Axelar-Fantom-destination-chain/govt-reimburse-policy-call-contract-with-token

+3. Polygon: Polygon: We are utilizing ZoraModuleManager, and ZoraProtocolFeeSettings in our our dapp and deploying it on Polygon after registering the Zora market module.
+We are developing a crowdsourcing marketplace using Zora's auction house template for enabling sharing of government assets like prepaid card, meter details information, meter license management and quarterly pollution check and control.
+We are using the zora starter kit to access ZORA API, Creator Toolkit, and Marketplace Hyperstructure.
+Zora's Auction House template is being utilized for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.

-3. Polygon: Audit smart contracts compiled on Polygon managed by Ministry of Water.
+Audit smart contracts compiled on Polygon managed by Ministry of Water.
 Please visit https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/Polygon-Audit-Contracts

 4. Multi-Chain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.
 Please visit https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/multichain-webapp